^Courtesy: Ghost of North America

 The original lifts, chairs, and lodge are all standing.
-Check out this video of these guys exploring the resort.
-It looks like something out of an apocalyptic movie.
+After years of decay the remaining structures look like something out of an apocalyptic/horror movie.

 Important to note that this entire area is private property.
-We DO NOT advise trying to find the ski lifts yourself.
+We DO NOT advise trying to explore the ski area yourself.

 Devil’s Nest was forced to close by the state of Nebraska for failure to pay corporate taxes.
 A few attempts have been made to resurrect other aspects of the resort, but without success.

 ^The original lodge is still standing.
 Courtesy: Ghosts of North America